Adnan-Alshammary/XSPL/README.md

 incrementaly adds a cumulative statistical value to each event in the result. it support same functions in stats and eventstats.

 options:
-- current: "true" or "false" to includes the current event in the summary calculations.
+- **current**: "true" or "false" to includes the current event in the summary calculations.
 Default is "true"
-- window: the number of events to use when computing the statistics.
+- **window**: the number of events to use when computing the statistics.
 The default is window="-1" to include all events
-- global: "true" or "false" and used only if window option is set. it determine if a separate window is used for each group of values of the field specified in the by clause.
+- **global**: "true" or "false" and used only if window option is set. it determine if a separate window is used for each group of values of the field specified in the by clause.
 Default is "true"

 exmples: